|Interests | Observation-Assumption Model | Courses Taught||

-At Arizona State University, I have tackled online science pedagogies via Habitable Worlds.
+At Arizona State University, I tackled online science pedagogies via Habitable Worlds.
 This project required many innovations in pedagogies as I built a digitally native online course.
 I conceptualized and tested the simulators used throughout the course and designed the activities around them.
 I also built the adaptive pathways and adaptive feedback that guide students through the experience.
 Some examples of my work can be found here:

 Mindscapes - a concept activity to teach philosophy of science

 Brightness - an activity built using a sim and adaptive design

 Stratigraphy - an activity built using a virtual field trip

 I am continuing to innovate in the introductory science curricular space.
 Currently, I am exploring two new course design elements for intro science courses.
 The first focuses on identifying, teaching, practicing, and evaluating scientific thinking skills during the course of the semester (rather than focusing on content knowledge that is especially irrelevant for non-science majors).
 The approach is based on the observation-assumption model (see below).
 The second focuses on helping students build stronger and more explicit connections between the topics studied in intro-level science and their particular majors.
 This is currently being done via semester-long projects that have students identify and link course topics to future career plans and areas of interest.